JodieC9/BIS15W2024_jcheun/homework/lab7_hw.md

 ## 4 ter        1104     16.3
 ```

 From the data itself, it seems a majority of the NA values are placed depending on the species being recorded.
-Specifically, all variables of fos, arb, aqu, and ter, are included and are makred 1 if this lifestyle is applicable to the species and marked NA if this lifestyle is not applicable to the species.
-For clarification, `lifestyle` is being used to decribe the types of lands each species depends/lives on.
+Specifically, all variables of fos, arb, aqu, and ter, are included and marked 1 if this lifestyle is applicable to the species, marked 0 if null, and marked NA if this lifestyle is not relevant to the species being studied.
+For clarification, `lifestyle` is being used to describe the types of lands each species depends on (listed in question 8).

 **10. Now that we know how NA's are represented in the `amniota` data, how would you load the data such that the values which represent NA's are automatically converted?**